LeviSilvaz99/LeviSilvaz99/README.md

 My name is Levi Silva, I'm from Brazil :brazil: I'm A Sotfware Engineer,
 I started in the job market in 2020.

-My favorite language is java but i went  fullstack with angular and react.
+My favorite language is java but i went become ios developer with swift.

 ### 🌍 "I'm a supporter of the heart of Ceará"